voxic/ha-editor/README.md

 npm install
 ```

-Edit app.js and the variable ```baseDir``` to point to the folder where you homeassistant config files are located.
+Edit app.js and the variable ```baseDir``` to point to the folder where you home assistant config files are located.

 ```
 let baseDir = "configFolder"